OpenCBM/OpenCBM/xum1541/README.txt

 two stages.
 First it transfers data to the microcontroller in a 128-byte buffer, then it transfers it to the PC or drive.
 We still use this model for the CBM protocol since it also gives an easy way to decouple the PC from the IEC bus.
-However, for data transfers for s1, s2, pp, p2, etc., it can stream the data all at once as we have some guarantee that the drive is waiting for us and we won't be holding the bus for too long.
+However, for data transfers for s1, s2, pp, p2, nib, etc., it can stream the data all at once as we have some guarantee that the drive is waiting for us and we won't be holding the bus for too long.
-This increases performance.
+This increases performance and allows support for the nibtools protocol for copying protected disks.

 The firmware is organized in a logical way to support multiple device models being based off the same firmware.
 The first model is the AT90USBKEY,